wei-hsuan-cheng/cga_ik/README.md

 CGA, in a simple and elegant way, provides numerous geometric insights into the robot that are difficult or nearly impossible to achieve using traditional matrix methods.

-The IK solver have been implemented in ROS 2 C++ and tested on two robots:
+The IK solver have been implemented in ROS 2 humble C++ and tested on two robots:
 - 6-DoF collaborative arms (TM5-700 and TM5-900)
 - 3-DoF spherical parallel manipulator (SPM, or agile eye).